geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 <br />
 ![CIR Section 001]({{ site.url }}/assets/2017-04-25_001_3_CIR.png){:height="50px" width="200px"}

 Before moving on to the next post I show an image of a single treated section.
-After going to the trouble of accurately stitching hundreds of images we cut that larger one up very precisely into smaller samples.
+After going to the trouble of accurately stitching hundreds of images we cut that larger one up precisely into smaller samples.
 The section above represents a single treatment gathered on a specific day during the sugarcane growing season from late April to mid-November.
 Ultimately more than a dozen useable samples per treatment from this field were captured, each spaced as evenly as weather permitted beginning a one week prior to fertilizing to 4 days prior to harvest.